Essential Services During COVID-19

 Spays and Neuters

-All dental procedures are being postponed unless they are deemed by our veterinarians to be urgent (e.g. a fractured tooth).
+Dental procedures are being done, however with decreased availability.
+We will accommodate your pet’s needs, ensuring urgent surgeries are prioritized, so wait times will be longer.
 As with urgent surgeries, urgent dental procedures will be considered on a case-by-case basis, and may be postponed with appropriate medical treatment, performed in-clinic, or referred to a specialist clinic.

 Non-routine care continues at Animal Care Clinic.
 If you are concerned about your pet, please contact us.
 Based on the situation, we will recommend either a virtual appointment or an in-clinic appointment.
 Remember: Do not come to the clinic without calling first.

 Emergencies are non-routine and will been seen.
+We have dedicated appointments reserved in the day.
 Emergency veterinary clinics also remain open during the COVID-19 pandemic (however hours may vary).

 If your pet is experiencing an emergency, call us or call an emergency clinic immediately and before coming to the clinic.
 Contact information, including for our local emergency clinics, can be found on our Contact Us page.